 Day 7: Explore Jaipur

-Return to Jaipur proper, stopping for a photo op of the iconic Hawa Mahal (Palace of the Wind) where the women of royal families used to watch the activities happening in the bazaar below.
-In the afternoon, you will continue your tour and visit the sprawling City Palace complex, the former seat of the Maharaja as well as the Jantar Mantar monument home to the early 18th century stone sundial, the largest of its kind in the world.
+Return to Jaipur proper, stopping for a photo op of the iconic Hawa Mahal (Palace of the Wind), where the women of royal families used to watch the activities happening in the bazaar below.
+In the afternoon, you'll continue your tour and visit the sprawling City Palace complex, the former seat of the Maharajah, as well as the Jantar Mantar monument, home to the early 18th century stone sundial, the largest of its kind in the world.

 Your day of cultural immersion continues with an opportunity to experience the evening aarti ceremony (a ritual that uses fire as its offering) at the distinctive Birla Mandir Hindu temple.

 This morning you'll proceed the 40 minutes to Bagru, a textile village on the outskirts of Jaipur.
 For 400 years, Bagru has been home to the Chhipa—a clan whose name comes either from a Gujarati word meaning "to print" or from combining two Nepal Bhasa words, chhi (to dye) and pa (to leave something to bask in the sun).
 Here you'll meet with and learn from Vijendra (Viju) Chhipa, who continues the community tradition of block printing.
 A fifth-generation dyer and a Master Printer, Viju is the founder of Bagru Textiles, a company that builds upon the legacy of his family's cloth dying and printing business.

 Return to Jaipur in the late afternoon and spend the rest of the day as you like.

 Day 9: Transfer to Agra, Visit Abhaneri Stepwell & Fatehpur Sikri